 Working papers and work in progress:

-Nowcasting consumer price inflation using high-frequency scanner data: evidence from Germany (with Kai Carstensen, Jan-Oliver Menz, Richard Schnorrenberger and Elisabeth Wieland)
+Bottom-up inflation nowcasting with scanner data: Unlocking welfare gains from high-frequency information (with Kai Carstensen, Jan-Oliver Menz, Richard Schnorrenberger and Elisabeth Wieland)

 Abstract